JakobJingleheimer/nodejs-loaders/CONTRIBUTING.md

 ### Security

-Loaders making network calls will almost surely be rejected.
+Loaders making their own network calls (not just facilitating a user-specified call) will almost surely be rejected.
+For example, an `https` loader that facilitates `import foo from 'https://example.com/foo' is okay.
+A loader fetching its own configuration file from a hard-coded `fetch('https://random.com/config')` is not okay.

 ## Pull Requests